Zemanta/engineering-at-zemanta/3-Lifecycle-of-a-Task.md

 Engineers are usually concerned with the **HOW** should we build something, but when fused together with the rest of the company, especially product managers we're engaged with the question **WHAT** to build.

-The anwsers to WHAT's are ideas and as long as they're not put in writing they stay ideas in someones head that will never reach the stage of actuall executuon.
+The answers to WHAT's are ideas and as long as they're not put in writing they stay ideas in someones head that will never reach the stage of actual execution.

 ----